Eddie Rabbitt: Personal life

 When Rabbitt arrived in Nashville during the late 1960s, a friend gave him a pet chicken.
 Rabbitt said he had "an affinity for animals", and he kept the bird for a while before giving it to a farmer.
 During his Nashville days in the early 1970s, Rabbitt had a pet monkey, Jojo.
 Before his Rocky Mountain Music tour, the monkey bit Rabbitt, leaving his right arm in bandages.

 In 1976, Rabbitt married Janine Girardi, whom he called "a little thing about five feet tall, with long, black beautiful hair, and a real pretty face."
 He had previously written the songs "Pure Love" and "Sweet Janine" for her.
 They had three children, Demelza, Timmy, and Tommy.
 Timmy was diagnosed with biliary atresia upon birth.
 The condition required a liver transplant for survival and he underwent one in 1985, but the attempt failed and he died.
 Rabbitt temporarily put his career on hiatus, saying, "I didn't want to be out of the music business, but where I was more important."
-Tommy was born in 1986.

 Rabbitt felt his responsibility as an entertainer was to be a good role model and he was an advocate for many charitable organizations, including the Special Olympics, Easter Seals, and the American Council on Transplantation, of which he served as honorary chairman.
 He also worked as a spokesman for the Muscular Dystrophy Association and United Cerebral Palsy.

-Rabbitt was a registered Republican and let Bob Dole use his song "American Boy" during Dole's 1996 presidential campaign.
+Rabbitt was a registered Republican and allowed Bob Dole to use his song "American Boy" during Dole's 1996 presidential campaign.

 Rabbitt was also a fan of Star Trek: The Next Generation and visited the set during the show's fifth season in 1991–92.

 Death

-Rabbitt died on May 7, 1998, in Nashville from lung cancer at the age of 56.
+Rabbitt, a longtime smoker, died on May 7, 1998, in Nashville from lung cancer at the age of 56.
 He had been diagnosed with the disease in March 1997 and had received radiation treatment and surgery to remove part of one lung.
 His body was interred at Calvary Cemetery in Nashville on May 8, 1998.

 No media outlets reported the death until after the burial at the family's request.
 The news came as a surprise to many in Nashville, including the performer's agent, who "had no idea Eddie was terminal" and had talked to him often, remarking that Rabbitt "was always upbeat and cheerful" in the final months of his life.
 Although he was widely believed to have been born in 1944 (this year can still be found in older publications and texts), at the time of his death, he was revealed to have been born in 1941.